mikaelho/tinysync/README.md

     >>> large['one branch'] # Lazily loaded
     'lots of data'
     >>> large['one branch'] = 'changed data' # Saved by specific key

+#### CouchDB

+If your data is a "JSON-compatible dict of dicts", you can use a real database like CouchDB for persistence.

+    >>> cdb = CouchDB('database_name', couchdb_url)

+As a convenience method, this persistence option provides a clean-up function that can benused to delete the database:

+    >>> cdb.clean()

 ### Sync UI